silagokth/SiLagoDoc/docs/ToolChain/Sylva/Explanations/DSE-Place.md

 ### Derived Decision Variables and Constraints

-First we set the maximum width and height, and we create a set of constraints to make sure that 1) each node fits inside the allowed area, and 2) there is no overlapping between any two nodes.
+First we set the maximum width and height, and we create a set of constraints to make sure that 1) each node fits inside the allowed area, and 2) there is no overlapping between any two nodes, which form an optimization problem of bin-packing.

 ```
 MAX_WIDTH = global_constraint.max_width;